Sithila-Sihan-Somaratne/awarjana-supabase/DATABASE_SETUP_INSTRUCTIONS.md

 2. ✅ Test customer signup and login
 3. ✅ Generate admin registration code
 4. ✅ Test admin signup with code
-5. ✅ Test worker signup with code
+5. ✅ Test employer signup with code
 6. 🚀 Start using the application!

 ---